TEXT: Malachi 3:13-18

 For you and me today, we might be tempted to have similar “hard words” against the Lord.
 Is it vain to serve God?
 In these gray and latter days, it sure seems that way sometimes.
 It all seems so pointless.
 Better to eat, drink, and be merry for tomorrow we die.
 Serving the Lord may bring opposition … from friends, from family, from government.

+So often, it does appear that believers suffer and unbelievers prosper.
 Kind of like Jesus in our Gospel reading.
 There you see the Christ of God, his chosen One, carrying his cross on the way to his own execution.
 There you see the King of Kings at the place of the Skull, crucified between two criminals.
 The one who served God perfectly his entire life, flawless in every way, totally without sin, appears to be wicked … one who does not serve God.
 This is the way in which the sins of the world were laid upon Jesus.
-God’s judgment over your sin was “hard against” his own Son so that you could have freedom, release from debt, forgiveness, and life everlasting.
+God’s judgment over your sin was “hard against” his own Son so that you could have freedom, release from your debt to God, forgiveness, and life everlasting.
 Through Christ’s saving death, he reconciled all things in heaven and on earth, “making peace by the blood of his cross” (Col 1:20).

 Another name for this Last Sunday in the Church Year is “Christ the King Sunday.”
 At the end of the Church Year, we think about the end of time, the return of the Lord, the culmination of all history.
 The theme of this day is repentance, hopeful joy, and confident anticipation, and this carries over into Advent next week and the weeks ahead.
 With our eyes on the Last Day, our eyes are on the Crucified One … our King.
 The inscription of above his head declares him King.
 Jesus is enthroned on his cross.